 P: (Turning Left) If you’re driving on quite a wide road, then adjust your position to the left, about 1-2 drain widths from the kerb.
-If your on a narrow road, then maintain your normal driving position.
-If you are turning right, then position beside the white centre lines but not over.
+If you’re on a narrow road, then maintain your normal driving position.
+If you are turning right, then position yourself beside the white centre lines but not over.

 S: Open: Reduce speed down to roughly 10mph, then select 2nd gear and bring the clutch back up if you think you are ready to emerge.

 Blind: You will need to reduce your speed gradually, once you are roughly 2 cars away from the give way line, then push the clutch down fully and select 1st gear.
 If the car begins to judder before you get to 2 cars away, then push the clutch down, continue to brake and again 2 car lengths away, select 1st gear ready to pull away.
 You may need to use clutch control to move the car forwards slightly to improve your view.